Live streaming · Remote recording · Distributed teams

 The idea behind it

-Think of the host as a tour guide pointing at exhibits.
-The platform's job is to make sure when the guide points at something, every visitor sees it — without the visitors having to do anything.
-The same page is the host's script, the guests' shared document, and the audience's broadcast.
-One source of truth, three audiences, zero context-switching.
+Think of the show as having someone pointing at exhibits — the host, or a producer working alongside them.
+The platform's job is to make sure when they point at something, every visitor sees it — without the visitors having to do anything.
+The same page is the host's script, the producer's control surface, the guests' shared document, and the audience's broadcast.
+One source of truth, every role in sync, zero context-switching.

 Get in touch